ldtteam/MinecoloniesWiki/pages/src/source/tutorials/schematics.md

 | Level 4 | Difficult - Ocean    |
 | Level 5 | Very Difficult - End |

+{% version "1.18.2" before=true %}
+## Plantation fields
+These features do not exist before 1.19.2.

+### Vertically growing plants (upwards and downwards)

+These must be planted manually.

+### Treeside plants

+These must be planted manually.

+### Bonemealed fields

+These must be planted manually.

+### Percentage based harvesting

+These must be planted manually.
+{% endversion %}

 {% version "1.19.2" after=true %}
 ## Plantation fields